TokTok/spec/spec.md

 # Node Info

-## Protocol
+## Transport Protocol

-A Protocol is a transport layer protocol directly below the Tox protocol itself.
+A Transport Protocol is a transport layer protocol directly below the Tox protocol itself.
 Tox supports two transport protocols: UDP and TCP.
-The binary representation of the Protocol is a single bit: 0 for UDP, 1 for TCP.
+The binary representation of the Transport Protocol is a single bit: 0 for UDP, 1 for TCP.
 If encoded as standalone value, the bit is stored in the least significant bit of a byte.
 If followed by other bit-packed data, it consumes exactly one bit.

 The human-readable representation for UDP is `"UDP"` and for TCP is `"TCP"`.